MuhammadSohaibHassan/crawler/README.md

 - **Display File Details**: Option to display file size and path along with the filename.

 ## Installation
-To use the file finder tool, follow these steps:
+To use the crawler, follow these steps:

 ### Requirements:
 - Python 3.x (Tested on version 3.8+)